sass/sass/doc-src/SASS_REFERENCE.md

 cannot be treated as maps, though, with the exception of the empty list. `()` represents both a map with no key/value pairs and a list with no elements.

+Note that map keys can be any Sass data type (even another map) and the syntax for declaring a map allows arbitrary SassScript expressions that will be evaluated to determine the key.

 Maps cannot be converted to plain CSS.
 Using one as the value of a variable or an argument to a CSS function will cause an error.
+Use the `inspect($value)` function to produce an output string useful for debugging maps.

 ### Operations